Socialism in Finland: Wrightian era

-General Strike of '05
+1905 General Strike

 Background

-The labour movement in Finland began to gain new found popularity in Finland due to the attempted Russification of Finland (1899–1905), defeat in the Russo-Japanese War and growing class consciousness amongst Finns.
-The Social Democrats grew fast in popularity and were unordinary compared to the Russian Socialists, who were forced to operate underground.
+Due to the attempted Russification of Finland (1899–1905), the Russian defeat in the Russo-Japanese War and growing class consciousness amongst Finns, the labour movement began to grow in popularity.
+The Social Democratic Party grew rapidly in popularity and was allowed to operate publicly, unlike socialists in Russia.
 All camps of the political spectrum grew to disdain the Russian Governorship, especially the nationalists, leading to the assassination of Nikolai Bobrikov by Eugen Schauman.

-In August, a large number of workers and students had demanded universal voting rights, this led to worries in the aristocracy and the bourgeoisie, who began demanding the resignation of the Old Finnish Party government.
+In August, a large number of workers and students began to demand universal voting rights.

 General Strike

+On 20 October, a railway strike began in St. Petersburg, Russia, spreading to the rest of the country, with Finnish railway workers in St. Petersburg joining the strike on 29 October.
+On 29 October, workers and constitutionalists, mainly consisting of the aristocracy and the bourgeoisie, began to demand the resignation of the Old Finnish Party government.
+On 30 October, the Old Finnish Party-dominated Senate held a vote of no confidence and requested its resignation, which was accepted by the Tsar.

-On 30 October, a general strike was proclaimed in Helsinki's Senate Square and in Tampere's Keskustori by workers, who were later joined by students.
-The strike began first with the railway workers and spread further on from there.
-The strike paralyzed the nation, in which most schools, factories, shops and offices were closed, and the strike shortly later spread to Viipuri, Turku and Oulu.
+On 30 October, a general strike was proclaimed in Helsinki's Senate Square and Railway Square and also in Tampere's Keskustori by workers, who were later joined by students.
+The strike began with the railway workers and spread from there.
+The strike paralysed the nation, with most schools, factories, shops and offices were closed, and the strike soon spread to Viipuri, Turku and Oulu.

 General strike meeting in Pori, Finland, October 1905.

-The goal of the socialist movement had originally been moderate, a simple protest against the Russian Governorship.
-However, the general strike had moved the Social Democrats towards the left with the influx of new people sympathetic to the cause, in which the moderates and unionists became the minority.
+The goal of the socialist movement had originally been more moderate, a simple protest against the Russian Governorship.
+However, the general strike had moved the Social Democrats towards the left with the influx of new people sympathetic to the cause, leaving the moderates and unionists in the minority.
 Workers' strike committees were established in Tampere, and across many cities "street parliaments" became a common occurrence.
 All of this was much too radical for many Young Finns and Svecomen.
-The demands of the Social Democrats had changed, and their new demands such as a unicameral parliament and equal voting rights for all citizens, were too radical for some.
-Especially to the Young Finns and to the Finland-Swedes, characterized as the most conservative of the radicals, they began to detach themselves from the movement.
+The demands of the Social Democrats had changed, and their new demands, such as a unicameral parliament and equal voting rights for all citizens, were too radical for some.
+Particularly to the Young Finns and to the Finland-Swedes, characterised as the most conservative of the radicals, and thus they began to detach themselves from the movement.

 National Guards were created in 1905 as a united front of workers and students against the Russian Governorship.
-However due to the increasing radicalization of the labour movement, the National Guards split, leading to their eventual separation and the creation of the respective Red Guards and White Guards in Finland.
-The Red and White Guards were dissolved following the end of the general strike, and would not come back officially until the Finnish Civil War.
+However, due to the increasing radicalisation of the labour movement, the National Guards split, eventually resulting in the creation of the respective Red Guards and White Guards in Finland.
+The Red and White Guards were dissolved following the end of the general strike, and would not officially return until the Finnish Civil War.